AairTheGreat/StardewValleyMods/Fish Finder/README.md

 * Nexus user Nogohoho - For suggesting this mod idea.
 * Github user asqwedcxz741 - For the Simplified Chinese translation
 * Github user Dmitrey Kupcov - For the Russian translation
+* Nexus user kaog1992 - For the Spanish translation
 * To my testers: SparkyTheCat and My Better Half  -- Thank you!

 ## See Also